DonovanSohr/Project2/README.md

     - Each drink will have a drop down menu for the full recipe and methods for making the cocktail
     - App will also have a surprise me feature that randomly generates a drink

+## Purpose

+    - Intended for people who may not know a lot about cocktails but want to try something new, and if they know what they like then they can search for a new one based on that

 ## Specifications

     - Home page will be a set of questions with multiple choice answers e.g. 'What alcohol would you prefer?'
 'Would you like a garnish?'